The spin-flip approach provides

 () in the denominator that sometimes causes stability problems.

 The SF-DFT states may suffer from spin-contamination.
-This problem can be mitigated
+This problem can be addressed

 by using a spin-adapted version of SF-TDDFT (Section 7.2.3.3),